Health insurance (Affordable Care Act)

 Expands Medicaid to all adults in many states.

 Improves Medicare for seniors and those with long-term disabilities.

 Expands employer coverage to millions of employees.

-Those making under 400% of the federal poverty level (FPL) may qualify for cost assistance through the marketplace.
+Those making between 100% and 400% of the federal poverty level (FPL) may qualify for cost assistance through the marketplace.
 Cost assistance is only available through your state’s marketplace.

 Find out if you qualify and how much ObamaCare will cost you from a SeniorHealthPro certified agent.
-Many Americans will be eligible for subsidiezed health insurance from 2% – 9.5% of their modified gross ajdusted income (or even free coverage via Medicaid and CHIP).
+Many Americans will be eligible for subsidized health insurance based on their Modified Adjusted Gross Income (MAGI), or even free coverage via Medicaid and CHIP.